MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/linkedIn-learning.md

 ### Advantages

 * No need to download or receive CSV files.​
-* Ability to query data periods greater than 1 year.
+* Ability to query data periods greater than one year.
 * No requirement for coding solutions to connect to the LinkedIn Learning API for learner and asset data.

 ### Limitations

-* Learner activation and license data are not accessible in our reporting API.
-Consequently, this data will not be available in the Power BI Connector.
+* Learner license status isn't accessible in our reporting API.
+So this data isn't available in the Power BI Connector.

 ## Prerequisites

 The scenario outlined in this tutorial assumes that you already have the following prerequisites:

 * A Microsoft Windows PC ​
-* Microsoft Power BI Desktop: [Click Here](https://powerbi.microsoft.com/en-us/downloads/)
+* Microsoft Power BI Desktop: [Download here](https://powerbi.microsoft.com/en-us/downloads/)
 * LinkedIn Learning admin access

 ## Steps to Configure LinkedIn Learning Power BI Connector